IslandViewPTA/islandview-pta-site/site/content/event/family-fun-movie-night---wonder.md

 Join us Thursday, February 15th at 5:30 pm in the Island View theater for the movie WONDER.
 Rated PG.

 Bring a cozy blanket/pillow and be prepared for a wonderful story based on R.J.
 Palacio's book.
+Check out the trailer here:  [https://www.youtube.com/watch?v=ngiK1gQKgK8](https://www.youtube.com/watch?v=ngiK1gQKgK8 "Wonder Trailer")

 Our infamous Dance Zone will be back for those who need to get up and move!